How Long Can a Cane Corso Be Left Alone? (Explained!)

 My Cane Corso Doesn’t Handle Being Left Alone, What Should I Do?

-What should I do if my Cane Corso doesn’t handle being left alone?
 If your Cane Corso doesn’t handle being left alone, you should consider doggie daycare.
 Doggie daycare is very similar to child daycare.
 You can drop off your Cane Corso at a doggie daycare before you go to work and pick them up after work.
-The person that runs the doggie daycare will care for your dog while you are away.
+The person who runs the doggie daycare will care for your dog while you are away.

 In the doggie daycare, your Cane Corso will socialize with other dogs and humans.
 They will be provided food and water and will be kept busy so they don’t really have time to think about their owner.